- Undergrad Program

 Priority will be given to those who apply before February 28.

 IMPACT is a physical activity program for children, youth and young adults with special needs.
 More than 80 children aged 6 months to 21 years, divided by age group, are engaged in physical activities-swimming, dancing, throwing balls, playing games, testing their skills on the climbing wall, balancing on a beam.

 "IMPACT is a unique program in that it offers physical activity opportunities for individuals with disabilities while at the same time it provides essential experiences for students at OSU to learn about working with special populations.
 It's amazing to watch the connections that develop between the OSU students and the IMPACT participants.
-They learn from each other, growing not only in the physical activity arena but in character and personal development as well."
-Jen Morgan, past IMPACT Coordinator, Graduate Student
+They learn from each other, growing not only in the physical activity arena but in character and personal development as well."– Dr. Jen Beamer, Program Faculty

-IMPACT for Life is a transitioning services program offshoot from IMPACT and integrates adults with disabilities into community physical activity opportunities including local gyms, swim clubs, and indoor rock climbing
+IMPACT for Life is a transitioning service program offshoot from IMPACT and integrates adults with disabilities into community physical activity opportunities including local gyms, swim clubs, and indoor rock climbing